hyperspy/hyperspy/doc/user_guide/signal/generic_tools.rst

   :align:   center
   :width:   500

-  Rotation of images by the same amount using :py:meth:`~.api.signals.BaseSignal.map`.
+  Rotation of images by the same amount using :meth:`~.api.signals.BaseSignal.map`.

-The :py:meth:`~.api.signals.BaseSignal.map` method can also take variable arguments as in the following example.
+The :meth:`~.api.signals.BaseSignal.map` method can also take variable arguments as in the following example.

 .. code-block:: python